RetroDECK/ES-DE/INSTALL-DEV.md

 Enabling this will skip all debug messages about missing files specifically for custom collections when loading a theme set.
 Note that DebugSkipMissingThemeFiles takes precedence, so if that setting is set to true then the DebugSkipMissingThemeFilesCustomCollections setting will be ignored.
 Default value is true.

+**LegacyGamelistFileLocation**

+As of ES-DE 2.0.0 any gamelist.xml files stored in the game system directories (e.g. under `~/ROMs/`) will not get loaded, they are instead required to be placed in the `~/.emulationstation/gamelists/` directory tree.
+By setting this option to `true` it's however possible to retain the old behavior of first looking for gamelist.xml files in the system directories on startup.
+Note that even if this setting is enabled ES-DE will still always create new gamelist.xml files under `~/.emulationstation/gamelists/` which was the case also for the 1.x.x releases.

 **LottieMaxFileCache**

 Sets the maximum per-file animation cache for Lottie animations.
 Minimum value is 0 MiB and maximum value is 1024 MiB.
 Default value is 150 MiB.